MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Germany/walkthrough-exporting-data-for-a-digital-audit.md

 ### To add the Customer table

-1. In the **Data Export Record Source** window, fill in the fields as described in the following table.
+1. In the **Data Export Record Source** page, fill in the fields as described in the following table.

     |Field|Description|
     |---------------------------------|---------------------------------------|